damian-pastorini/reldens/README.md

 # [Reldens - MMORPG Platform](https://www.reldens.com/)

-Welcome to Reldens, the MMORPG Platform designed to empower developers in creating multiplayer games.
+Welcome to Reldens, a platform designed to empower developers in creating multiplayer games.

 With a wide array of features, Reldens enables developers to craft a rich gaming experience without grappling with the complexities usually associated with making a multiplayer game secure and efficient over any network.